About the course

 *Complete the DBS process and health checks

-*At least 5 days of relevant, recent school experience in a state school.
+*Evidence of recent school experience in a state school (or a well-informed understanding).

 *You may need to complete an additional Subject Knowledge Enhancement course if, e.g., your first degree is different from the subject you wish to teach; you are applying to do the PE with Ebacc course; you are applying to do Design Technology.
 These courses are fully funded and often have a bursary attached.
 They are intended to deepen or extend your subject knowledge prior to teaching.
 This will be discussed at interview.